kingajax/electron-webpacker/README.md

 the right spot.
 With Epack, no need for all that non-sense, it's easy to get a base project started quick.
 Epack loads a boiler plate setup into your project to help get you going fast and does the tedious part for you.

-Run the command below in a project folder to initialize it as an Epack project.
+Run the `init` `i` or `initialize` command below in a project folder to initialize it as an Epack project.
 `````bash
 epack init
 `````